mislavcimpersak/awesome-dev-fun/README.md

 - [undefined-is-a-function](https://github.com/donavon/undefined-is-a-function) - "undefined is not a function"? — It is now!
 - [is-thirteen](https://github.com/jezen/is-thirteen) - Check if a number is equal to 13.
 - [Pettier](https://github.com/coleturner/pettier) - Prettier config that randomizes options and arbitrarily switches between spaces and tabs 🙄
-- [Corporate Bullshit/Buzzword Generator API](https://github.com/sameerkumar18/corporate-bs-generator-api) - Corporate bullshit generator that randomly picks out phrases, which can help your application get ahead in an industry where spin, buzzwords and vagueness reign supreme.

 ## PHP